kiwib0y/kiwib0y/README.md

 # Hello World! :wave: Welcome to my github page!

-I run a GNU/Linux OS on all of my devices and I spend most of my time in :ox: Emacs, which in my opinion is the best text editor ever created.
+I run a GNU/Linux OS on all of my devices and I spend most of my time in :ox: Emacs, which of course is the best text editor ever created.
 I know that it probably looks like a bold claim, but really give Emacs a try and you'll see what I'm talking about ;)